Charan1kh/Charan1kh/README.md

 Here are some ideas to get you started:
 -->
-- 😊 I’m currently looking for Internship in Data analytics
+- 😊 I’m currently working
-- 🌱 I’m currently learning R programming & Tableau
+- 🌱 I’m currently learning PowerBi & Advance Excel
 - 🎓 Education: NMIT(MBA)'23
 - ⚡ Fun fact: There are nearly as many pieces of digital information as there are stars in the universe.